 And it really, really hurts?????

-Later that night when I was finally finished, one of the night nurses asked me what I was going to do on my day off.
+Later that night when I was finally finished, one of the night nurses asked me what I was planning to do on my day off.
 I told him I was going to stare.
 Just sit and stare.
 He laughed.
 He thought I was joking.

 I was not joking.